 Pebble counts were taken at each cross section as a means to determine the extent of change in bed material.
+However, only pebble counts taken at riffle sections were utilized to classify the stream.
 No existing data was available for South Fork Big Pine Creek.
-Based on the recent surveys the cumulative D{50} (50 percent of the sampled population is equal to or finer than the representative particle diameter) of the reach is approximately 50 mm, ranging from 10 mm at Cross Section #3 to 70 mm at Cross Section #4.
-This information is presented in the chart below.
-Comparisons will be made between 2003 data and future monitoring data.
+Based on the Year 2003 surveys, the cumulative D{50} (50 percent of the sampled population is equal to or finer than the representative particle diameter) of the reach was approximately 49.5 mm, indicative of a gravel-bed stream.